twoBirds/twobirds/README.md

 # Status:
 - preliminary stable
 - will be updated w/ new functionality as needed

+# History
+twoBirds was created 2006 by the [repo owner](http://frank.thuerigen.two-birds.ch) to able to build a web application for an insurance company.
+It was first made public in 2007 ( [Ajaxian](http://ajaxian.com/archives/twobirds-lib-20-released) ), but had no impact then.
+It stayed submerged for the next years, though it was constantly under development.

 In case of questions contact me.